 My dissertation concerned the rights of refugees.
 It was a project of two parts.

 Part One provided an account of the scope of the right to refuge in international law.
-In this section, I rejected both the alienage and persecution requirements for refugee-status-eligibility outlined in the 1951 Refugee Convention.
-Instead, I defended a definition that would extend the right to refuge to any individual whose human rights are urgently threatened, who has no effective recourse to their home government, and whose interests can only or best be satisfied by means of refuge.
+Here, I rejected both the alienage and persecution requirements for refugee-status-eligibility outlined in the 1951 Refugee Convention.
+Instead, I defended a definition that extends the right to refuge to any individual whose human rights are urgently threatened, who has no effective recourse to their home government, and whose interests can only or best be satisfied by means of refuge.

 In Part Two, I turned to the question of what refugee-hosting states and societies owe to refugees within their borders.
-In this section, I provided a refugee-specific framework for future discussion on the topic of integration, and outlined some of the high-level rights and responsibilities states, refugees, and members of the host society have to facilitate integration between refugees and host communities.
+Here, I provided a refugee-specific framework for future discussion on the topic of integration, and outline some high-level rights and responsibilities states, refugees, and members of the host society have to facilitate integration between refugees and their host communities.
 I also provided an account of the scope and nature of refugee family reunification rights, arguing that states have stronger, broader, and less-conditional duties to reunite refugees with their families, especially when those refugees are children.